ngageoint/hootenanny/README.md

 [Hootenanny](https://github.com/ngageoint/hootenanny/blob/master/docs/user/Introduction.asciidoc) is an open source map data conflation tool developed with machine learning techniques to facilitate automated and semi-automated conflation of critical Foundation GEOINT features in the topographic domain. **In short, it merges multiple maps into a single seamless map.**

-Hootenanny conflation occurs at the dataset level, where the user’s workflow determines the best reference dataset, source content, geometry, and attributes to transfer to the output map.
-Hootenanny's internal processing leverages the key/value pair structure of OpenStreetMap (OSM) for improved utility and applicability to broader user groups.
-Normalized attributes can be used to aid in feature matching, and OSM’s free tagging system allows the map to include an unlimited number of attributes describing each feature.

-# Goals
+## Goals
 * Automatically combine geospatial features for decision making
 * Allow for reviewing and manually resolving features which cannot be automatically matched with sufficient certainty
 * Maintain geometry and attribute provenance for combined features
 * Create up-to-date routable transportation networks from multiple sources

-# When To Use
+Hootenanny conflation occurs at the dataset level, where the user’s workflow determines the best reference dataset, source content, geometry, and attributes to transfer to the output map.
+Hootenanny's internal processing leverages the key/value pair structure of OpenStreetMap (OSM) for improved utility and applicability to broader user groups.
+Normalized attributes can be used to aid in feature matching, and OSM’s free tagging system allows the map to include an unlimited number of attributes describing each feature.

 No automated map conflation technology is perfect.
 If you are conflating a relatively small number of features, you may be best served to combine them manually yourself, given you are looking for a perfect result and want to avoid any potential time spent configuring software options to get the best conflated output.
 For larger datasets, however, Hootenanny is a valuable tool that can be utilized standalone or as an inital step in conjunction with a crowd sourced [mapping campaign](https://tasks.hotosm.org/) to add new data into your dataset.
 You will find that the conflation automation provided by Hootenanny saves effort overall, and that most inaccuracies in the conflated output are a small subset of the input data which often end up being flagged for human review so that they may be manually corrected.

 # Conflatable Feature Types